unoplatform/uno.toolkit.ui/doc/controls/DrawerFlyoutPresenter.md

     <DrawerFlyoutPresenter DrawerLength="0.66*" />
     <DrawerFlyoutPresenter DrawerLength="150" />
     ```

   - `GridUnitType.Auto`: Fit to flyout content.
   - `GridUnitType.Star`: At given ratio of screen/flyout width or height.
-Valid range is between 0* and 1*, excluding 0* itself.
+Valid range is between 0* and 1*, excluding 0* itself. <!-- markdownlint-disable-line MD037 -->
   - `GridUnitType.Pixel`: Fixed at the given value.

-## Usage
+### Usage

 To use this, simply use a `Flyout` with `Placement="Full"` and one of the followings as the `FlyoutPresenterStyle`:
 > note: The name prefix here indicates the initial position of the drawer (where it opens from).
 The open animation direction (`OpenDirection`) is the opposite.

 - `LeftDrawerFlyoutPresenterStyle` (OpenDirection=Right)
 - `TopDrawerFlyoutPresenterStyle` (OpenDirection=Down)
 - `RightDrawerFlyoutPresenterStyle` (OpenDirection=Left)
 - `BottomDrawerFlyoutPresenterStyle` (OpenDirection=Up)

 Example:

 ```xml
 <Button Content="Bottom Drawer"
         xmlns:toolkit="using:Uno.UI.Toolkit">